ucl-bug/petra-to-ct/README.md

 ## Limitations

 - Mapping air is not currently implemented (air properties currently set to soft tissue)
-- The linear mapping is currently derived from three subjects.
+- The linear mapping is currently derived from seven subjects.
 We will continue to tweak the mapping curve as more data becomes available.

 ## Trouble shooting